wmjb/UEFIPrivilegeEscalationPkg/README.md

 This tool allows you to run any given code in the Secure PL1 state of the Cortex-A9 CPU cores.
 This is based of off [Yahallo by imbushuo](https://github.com/NekomimiRouter/yahallo).

+what we have here is the efi app loading the exploit payload into core 0 smc handler, also loading an exploit payload2 into memory for core 1. the efi app sets the smc call address of core 1 to it's exploit payload in memory. the secondary core is launched with an entry point pointing to a "payload_ secondary" payload loaded by the efi app, which is just asm of an smc call. then the efi app waits for clearing of mailbox of core 1. once the mailbox is cleared the core 0 payload launches u-boot put in memory by the efi app.

 More information will follow.

 payload - core0 payload. output as payload.bin to be copied to root of usb drive